Public–private partnerships by country

+Countries

 Australia

 A number of Australian state governments have adopted systematic programmes based on the Private Finance Initiative.
 The first, and the model for most others, is Partnerships Victoria.
 While some PPP projects have proceeded smoothly, others have been highly controversial.
 Australian examples include the Airport Link, the Cross City Tunnel, and the Sydney Harbour Tunnel, all in Sydney; the Southern Cross station redevelopment in Melbourne; and the Robina hospital in Queensland.

 In the 2010s, the States of New South Wales, Queensland and Victoria implemented policies to encourage market-led proposals, where potential private partners can pitch PS projects for consideration by the government.

 Bangladesh

 In Bangladesh, the Infrastructure Investment Facilitation Center facilitates private sector investment.
 As a result of their efforts, the telecom sector has become a very active private investment area.

 Canada

 In Canada, public–private partnerships have become significant in both social and infrastructure development.
 PPP Canada Inc. was created as a Crown corporation with an independent board of directors reporting through the Minister of Finance to Parliament.
 Its mandate is to improve the delivery of public infrastructure by achieving better value, timeliness and accountability to taxpayers, through P3s.
 The Corporation became operational in February 2009 with the appointments of a chair of the board of directors and a chief executive officer.

-PPPs exist in a variety of forms in British Columbia through the focused efforts of Partnerships BC, a company registered under the Business Corporations Act, that is wholly owned by the Province of British Columbia and reports to its shareholder the Minister of Finance.
+PPPs exist in a variety of forms in British Columbia through the focused efforts of Partnerships BC, a company registered under the Business Corporations Act, that is wholly owned by the province of British Columbia and reports to its shareholder the Minister of Finance.
 Projects include the Canada Line rapid transit line, the Abbotsford Hospital and Cancer Centre and the Sea-to-Sky Highway project.
 In Quebec, PPPs include the McGill University Health Centre, the new western extension of Autoroute 30 and Université de Montréal's Hospital Research Center.